holidayextras/holidayextras.github.com/_posts/2015-01-12-the-journey-to-small-cross-functional-agile-teams.md

 ---
-date: CURRENT_DATETIME
 layout: post
-published: false
-title: "The journey to small, cross-functional, Agile teams"
-comments: "true"
----

----
-date: CURRENT_DATETIME
-layout: post
-published: false
-title: "The journey to small, cross-functional, Agile teams"
+title: The journey to small, cross-functional, Agile teams
-comments: "true"
+categories: business
 author: Anna Divers
-categories: Business
-tags: "Organisational structure, Agile, Scrum"
+tags: Organisational-Structure Agile Scrum
+time: 4 mins
+comments: true
 ---
 ## How do you transition a large, homogeneous web team to a cluster of small, cross-functional Agile teams?

 2014 saw us transition from a large, established web development team of 50+ to smaller, cross-functional pods operating in an Agile Scrum environment.